-We do not have a clear picture of the field of nominees for either party, but there are several standouts.
-Arguably Trump’s biggest competition is Florida Governor Ron DeSantis.
+At this time, there is not a clear picture of the field of nominees for either party, but there are several standouts.
+Arguably, Trump’s biggest competition is Florida Governor Ron DeSantis.
 In a USA Today Poll, out of seven potential presidential candidates, 43% of Republican voters said they would vote for Trump and 34% preferred DeSantis.
-There are other notable figures in the running, including Ted Cruz and Mike Pence, but none have received the numbers or nationwide attention that DeSantis has found himself in the center of recently.
-Though he has not officially announced a bid for the presidency, his high profile reelection campaign and record breaking fundraising point him in that direction.
+There are other notable figures in the running, including Ted Cruz and Mike Pence, but none have received the numbers or nationwide attention that DeSantis has.
+Though he has not officially announced a bid for the presidency at the time of this article being written, his high-profile reelection campaign and record-breaking fundraising point him in that direction.
 In many ways, DeSantis has a Trump-like persona, but he brings youth and a somewhat less tarnished reputation to the podium.

-Many of the actions he has taken as governor have sparked national outrage.
-In March, DeSantis signed a law widely known as the “Don’t Say Gay” bill, which bans teachers from discussing sexual orientation or gender identity in the classroom.
-While the law applies this to kindergarten through 3rd grade classrooms, the language used leaves room for the LGBTQ+ community to be erased for older students too.
-Florida Republicans frame this law as a measure to protect parental rights, but to Democrats, it’s a dangerous form of censorship that will cause grave harm to queer youth.
-They are already at a higher risk of facing mental health problems.
-In a survey by The Trevor Project, 45% of LGBTQ+ youth seriously considered suicide in the past year.
+Many of the actions that DeSantis has taken as Florida’s Governor have sparked national outrage.
+In March 2022, he law widely known as the “Don’t Say Gay” bill, which bans teachers from discussing sexual orientation or gender identity in the classroom.
+While the law applies to kindergarten through 3rd-grade classrooms, the vague language used leaves room for discussions about the LGBTQ+ community to be prohibited for older students too.
+Florida Republicans frame this law as a measure to protect parental rights, but to Democrats, it’s a dangerous form of censorship that will cause grave harm to queer youth, especially given that they are already at a higher risk of facing mental health problems.
+In fact, a survey by The Trevor Project, 45% of LGBTQ+ youth seriously considered suicide in the past year.
 The data also shows that students who feel their school is LGBTQ+ affirming have lower rates of suicide attempts.
-The ‘Don’t Say Gay’ law erases the existence of non-heteronormative history and people, putting youth at a higher risk of facing mental and physical health consequences.
+The ‘Don’t Say Gay’ law erases the existence of non-heteronormative history and people, putting queer youth at a higher risk of facing mental and physical health consequences.